SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/MediaOps_Concepts/MediaOps_ProfileConfig.md

 ## Linking profile definitions to resources

 The next step, is to define what configuration parameters are expected for a resource or resource pool.
 When a profile definition is linked on resource level everything on resource pool level will be ignored.
+Only one profile definition can be linked to a resource or resource pool.

 ## Adding nodes to jobs/workflows with configuration